jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-12-03-JasonK-PDagg-Champion-Interview.md

 # Community Champion Profile: Jason Kronemeyer
 *Based on an interview with Dr. Pierrette Renée Dagg for the Benton Institute for Broadband & Society*

+I’m Jason Kronemeyer.
+This conversation with Dr. Pierrette Renée Dagg captures decades of local work—partnerships, practical trials, and hard lessons—about building community‑first broadband in the Eastern Upper Peninsula.
+That interview later informed a paper published by the Benton Institute that reflects on how community networks can act as multipliers for local connectivity efforts.

 ## 1. The Core Philosophy: "Connectivity for Learning"
 ### The Origin Story (1999)
 Jason’s journey began in 1999 as a computer technician "rebalancing the WAN" for the Eastern Upper Peninsula (EUP).
 Even then, he saw the transformative potential of the internet not just for communication, but for **self-directed learning**.